Extended Parameters

 bix | Int The bit offset to start reading the value from.
 Defaults to 0.

-sign | Boolean Whether or not to treat the bit values as a signed, twos-complement integer.
+sign | Boolean Whether to treat the bit values as a signed, twos-complement integer.
 Defaults to false.

 min | Double The minimum value this signal can have.
 Defaults to 0.